stibbm/ComicNarrationPublic/README.md

 {json}

 ```
-6. Generate audio narration with AI audio voice through AWS polly
+#### 6. Generate audio narration with AI audio voice through AWS polly

-7. Combine the manga images and audio narration into a video.
+#### 7. Combine the manga images and audio narration into a video